NoxxGames/AwsGameLift-5.0-for-UE5-5.1/GameLiftServerSDK/README.md

 At this point, we are ready to add the plugin to an Unreal game project and start using it.

-For more detailed instructions on how to build the c++ SDK, please refer to the README.md file located in the c++ SDK directory.

 ### Import the plugin into a project
 There are quite a lot of wasy to import an Unreal plugin.
 The method shown below doesn't require use of the Unreal Editor.